-Vitamin B6 is a water-soluble vitamin, meaning that if you don’t get in enough each and every day, it’ll simply be washed out of the body and you’ll fall deficient.
+Vitamin B6 is a water-soluble vitamin, meaning that if you don’t get in enough every day, it’ll be washed out of the body and fall deficient.

 This is why for some people, supplementation is simply the best choice.

 It’s also important that you’re getting enough probiotics into your diet plan as well.
-These are the healthy bacteria that reside in the gut and play a key role in keeping your immune system strong and your body balanced overall.
+These healthy bacteria reside in the gut and play a key role in keeping your immune system strong and your body balanced overall.

 When your natural probiotic level is very low, there is a much greater chance that you’ll deal with things such as bloating and headaches.
-A quality probiotic product such as P3-OM can help provide quick relief from these PMS symptoms and help take your overall health one step further as well.
+A quality probiotic product such as P3-OM can help provide quick relief from these PMS symptoms and help take your overall health one step further.

-Finally, the last strategy you’ll want to employ to ensure that you’re doing your part to attempt to minimize PMS symptoms is getting more exercise in.
+Finally, the last strategy you’ll want to employ to ensure that you’re doing your part to minimize PMS symptoms is getting more exercise in.

-Now, it can be hard to do any exercise at all when you’re feeling bloated, fatigued, and generally just quite cranky.
+Now, it can be hard to exercise when you’re feeling bloated, fatigued, and generally just cranky.
 But know that even light exercise can really help you out and get you feeling better and help reduce the severity of the PMS symptoms that you’re dealing with5.

 Make a deal with yourself that you can hit the gym and do 10 minutes.
 If after that 10 minutes is up, you’ve decided you no longer want to stay in the gym, give yourself permission to leave.

 So there you have the natural methods that you can use to help combat PMS and get feeling back on top of your game again.
-There’s no question that PMS can be a frustrating time but if you take it seriously and put some key strategies in place, there’s no reason it needs to get you down any longer.
-Each and every woman will be unique in terms of what works for her, so make sure that you try a few different methods.
+There’s no question that PMS can be frustrating, but if you take it seriously and put some key strategies in place, there’s no reason it needs to get you down any longer.
+Every woman will be unique in terms of what works for her, so make sure that you try a few different methods.
 Until you come up with the one that will work for you to achieve what you hope to accomplish.